yongyw123/mig-sync-interface/README.md

 1. sequential transfer (no concurrent read and write transaction)
 2. must hold addr and write data stable;2
 3. criteria on the write request, and read request;
+4. Unlike the read operation, there is no viable MIG UI interface signal to use to reliably assert exactly when the data is written to the DDR2 external memory.
 ??

 ---